AdaCore/why3/doc/api.rst

    :start-after: BEGIN{printformula}
    :end-before: END{printformula}

-Assuming the lines above are written in a file ``f.ml``, it can be compiled using
+Assuming the lines above are written in a file :file:`f.ml`, it can be compiled using

 ::

     ocamlfind ocamlc -package why3 -linkpkg f.ml -o f

-Running the generated executable ``f`` results in the following output.
+Running the generated executable :file:`f` results in the following output.

 ::